treasure-data/digdag/digdag-docs/src/workflow_definition.rst

      - hello_world.yml
      - another.yml

-This file should include name of the project and list of workflows in the project.
+This file specifies the name of the project and lists the workflow definition files in the project.

-Each workflow definition file is like this:
+A workflow definition file looks like this:

 .. code-block:: yaml

     timezone: UTC

     +step1:
       sh>: tasks/shell_sample.sh

     +step2:
       py>: tasks.MyWorkflow.step2
       param1: this is param1

     +step3:
       rb>: MyWorkflow.step3
       require: tasks/ruby_sample.rb

-``name`` parameter is used to declare the name of workflow. ``timezone`` parameter is used to format timestamp using this timezone.
-This can be UTC, America/Los_Angeles, Europe/Berlin, Asia/Tokyo, etc.
+The ``timezone`` parameter is used to configure the time zone of the workflow and affects session timestamp variables and scheduling.
+The default time zone is ``UTC``.
+Some examples of other valid time zones are ``America/Los_Angeles``, ``Europe/Berlin``, ``Asia/Tokyo``, etc.

 "+" is a task